DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Humans as a species really are much like a single child alone in space it seems, but that means we too are maturing, realising we are not perhaps the center of the story, but rather just another component and part of the universe that there are things we in fact don't and maybe will never know and that we too can die.
 It's interesting to note some parralel between the growth of a human child from gestation through maturity, and our species as a whole.

+Given that life in itself is just like a game, or more accurately we make it as such, we can think of improving in a certain place as grinding like in WoW, and in the same way with being able to understand runes, exploring the lore, getting better at combat, becoming a better merchant, going on quests, and just sandboxing is all part of the fun and the expirience, so too is it the case for any discipline or field.
+Watching streamers do random things is also part of the expirience, it also speaks to a lot of how to structure the way you play because rarely do you want to be frustrated or irritated while playing, but you do want to get better and be the best.

 ## With Respect to the Consequences of Fat Tails in Statistical Statements

 It may be that the very infrastructure on which we model may be wrong, and that far too many normality and modelability assumptions are made, and this may present a crack that has yet to be discovered, and requires only such a tail event to occur for it to blow up on us.
 Though it is always possible that rather everything is fine.